WebJunction Launches Supercharged Storytimes for All

 This is a live, online course for trainers working with state library agencies or regional networks.
-Two state libraries (Minnesota and New York) and the Southeast Florida Library Information Network (SEFLIN) have already committed to participate.
-Up to five additional states or regions will be selected to participate in this six-week training.
-The application process will open in January 2018.
+Two state libraries (Minnesota and New York) and the Southeast Florida Library Information Network (SEFLIN) were part of the original grant application, and Tennessee, New Jersey, Alaska, and Utah were selected through an application process.
+Access the Supercharged Toolkit for Trainers.

-- Self-paced course for individual practitioners – available October 2018
+- Self-paced course for individual practitioners – launched October 5, 2018

-- Library staff facilitator training program – starting in November 2018
+- Library staff facilitator training program – November 2018

 Interested in learning more?
 Project news and details on how to participate in Supercharged Storytimes for All will be announced in WebJunction’s e-newsletter Crossroads.
 Not a subscriber yet?
 Sign up here.